-Too much information can actually lead to difficulties with an Electronic Health Record.
+Similarly, too much information can lead to difficulties with an Electronic Health Record.
 You should print out patient records to evaluate them periodically.
 Consider a record from the point of view of someone new to the patient’s history.
 You might be adding too much information if you cannot parse relevant information quickly and easily.

 Contractual Matters Associated with Choosing an EHR System

 You should enter into a contract with an EHR vendor only after carefully considering the terms.
-You absolutely need to pay attention to these vital contractual matters.
-This can mean the difference between being held liable for medical malpractice or lost information.
+It's imperative to pay attention to these vital contractual matters as this can mean the difference between being held liable for medical malpractice or lost information.

 Signing a decent contract:

-A good EHR vendor will sign a contract that work with you and helps you guarantee the safety and health of your patients.
+A good EHR vendor will sign a contract that works with you and helps you guarantee the safety and health of your patients.